About CommercialRent.ca

 Why we built CommercialRent.ca

-The Better Way Alliance is a network of Canadian business owners who believe that paying well and creating good jobs is the secret to a successful business.
-Rising rents and other fixed costs have made that harder every year.
-CommercialRent.ca is our effort to level those costs out, so owners can invest in their workers and build more productive businesses and a stronger Canadian economy.
+The Better Way Alliance is a network of Canadian business owners who believe that paying well and creating good jobs is the secret to a successful business and community.
+Rising rents and fixed costs have made that harder every year.
+CommercialRent.ca is our effort to level those costs out, so owners can invest in their workers, build productive businesses - and a robust Canadian economy.

 We have surveyed and interviewed hundreds of business owners since launching CommercialRent.ca in 2022, and the same problem keeps surfacing.